100 Russian Proverbs – Life, love and making the most of what you have

 Please share these quotes with your friends:

-If you found these proverbs about life thought-provoking and interesting then please share them on social media with your friends.
+If you found these proverbs about life thought-provoking and interesting, please share them on social media with your friends.
+When you share, everyone wins.

 Thank you.